RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Results

+Table \ref{tab:who-when-results} details the step-level accuracy on the Algorithmically-Generated and Hand-Crafted datasets, using a maximum of $K=2$ iterations.

-\textbf{RAFFLES detects decisive faults better than existing methods across diverse model families.} On the Algorithmically-Generated dataset, RAFFLES outperforms our strongest baseline, Tool-Caller, by 31\% with Llama 3.3 70B and 51\% with gpt-oss-20b.
-The performance superiority is further validated on the more challenging Hand-Crafted dataset, where RAFFLES surpasses Tool-Caller by 53\% (Llama 3.3 70B) and 30\% (gpt-oss-20b).
-These results collectively show that our framework's iterative approach provides a universal performance lift across all benchmark models, from large-scale Mixture-of-Experts (MoE) models with pre-trained reasoning capabilities to smaller models with limited pre-trained reasoning.
+\textbf{RAFFLES detects decisive faults better than baseline methods across diverse model families.} On the Algorithmically-Generated dataset, RAFFLES outperforms our strongest baselines, Tool-Caller, by 31\% with Llama 3.3 70B and Binary Search, by 55\% with Claude Sonnet 4.
+The performance superiority is further validated on the more challenging Hand-Crafted dataset, where RAFFLES surpasses Tool-Caller by 53\% (Llama 3.3 70B).
 Furthermore, as shown in Table \ref{tab:accuracy-reordered}, RAFFLES consistently outperforms our Chat-LLM baseline across nearly all tolerance thresholds in both datasets.
+Together with the results of additional models in Appendix \ref{sec:appendix-extended-results}, we show that RAFFLES provides a universal performance lift across all benchmark models, from large-scale Mixture-of-Experts (MoE) models with pre-trained reasoning capabilities to smaller models with limited pre-trained reasoning.

-\textbf{Methods using only partial trajectories as input context underperform.} We find that methods with access to the end-to-end trajectories are more successful in fault attribution.
-The Step by Step approach, which only retains context of prior steps, struggles significantly on longer trajectories like those in the Hand-Crafted dataset where it consistently underperforms compared to the Chat-LLM baseline across nearly all model families.
-Similarly, the binary search method is moderately effective at localizing faults within long contexts but proves ineffective on shorter trajectories where its narrowing function may be unnecessary and negatively impactful.
-These results not only underscore the importance of maintaining a global, end-to-end view of the trajectory, but also the flexibility for focused, localized analysis.
-RAFFLES outperforms these baselines by utilizing the design where the Judge operates on the global context to form hypotheses and the Evaluators concentrate the reasoning process on the hypothesized agent-step fault candidate.
+\textbf{Fault attribution methods using partial trajectories are insufficient for robust performance improvement.} Performance with Step by Step appears to be highly dependent on the pretrained model (Table \ref{tab:who-when-results}) as powerful proprietary models overcome incomplete information, while other (open) models cannot.
+With a history limited to prior context, Step by Step fails on long trajectories like those in the Hand-Crafted dataset; e.g., accuracy drops from 6.9 to 3.45 for Llama 3.3 70B.
+The Binary Search method is moderately effective for long contexts, but less so for shorter ones; the greatest lift is for Claude-4-Sonnet on the Hand-Crafted dataset.
+Overall, these results highlight the need for a system that combines a global, end-to-end perspective with focused, local analysis.
+RAFFLES consistently outperforms these baselines by embodying these principles; the Judge operates on the global context to form hypotheses, and the Evaluators focus on the reasoning process for the hypothesized fault step.